INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Investment in KBR, Inc. of Class Action Lawsuit and Upcoming Deadlines - KBR

-NEW YORK, Oct.
-14, 2025 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against KBR, Inc. (“KBR” or the “Company”) (NYSE: KBR).
+INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Investment in KBR, Inc. of, Oct.
+17, 2025 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against KBR, Inc. (“KBR” or the “Company”) (NYSE: KBR).
 Such investors are advised to contact Danielle Peyton at newaction@pomlaw.com or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether KBR and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.